worldwidee/smart_app/README.md

 # smart_app

-Easy and simple way to design your application.
-Creating the application skeleton may be tough.
-The application which is inside example folder is ready to develope(Just edit some specific things).
-You don't have to deal with these following features
 <p align="center">
 <img src="https://github.com/worldwidee/files/raw/main/responsive.gif">
 <img src="https://github.com/worldwidee/files/raw/main/modechange.gif">
 </p>

+Easy and simple way to design your application.
+Creating the application skeleton may be tough.
+You can use this skeleton we prepared for you after you complete the simple steps ahead.
+Develop applications for mobile and desktop platforms at the same time.
+We also prepared a lot of widgets to make your job easier.
+Note: The application which is inside example folder is ready to develop(Just edit some specific things).
+You don't have to deal with these following features

 ## Features